Contents

 We got off by this restaurant called Sardelaki; I believe it was the Limnē stop.
 Below was this cute little cove beach.

 The beach didn’t have any specific name that I could find, but it was definitely a local spot.
-Although the water was too cold to go fully in, it was nice to dip our feet in the crystal clear water of the Aegean sea.
+Although the water was too cold to go fully in, it was nice to dip our feet in the crystal clear water of the Aegean Sea.

-Larger beach Option
+Larger Athens Beach Option

-You did have to pay a small fee to get in but they had bathrooms, changing rooms, spots for food, chairs, and umbrellas.
-It was like a full-on beach club and there were a ton of people there partying.
+You did have to pay a small fee to enter this Athens beach, but they had bathrooms, changing rooms, food stalls, beach chairs, and umbrellas.

-Additional Athens Travel Tips
+Additional Athens Travel Tips For Your Greece Itinerary

 - In Athens, you will notice tons of cats!
 You will even see shop owners putting out water for them!

 - It’s very possible to run into a squat toilet (just an FYI).
-Also, you will see signs in every bathroom letting you know to not flush the toilet paper.
+Also, you will see signs in every bathroom letting you know not to flush the toilet paper.
 Their plumbing system is not the best so try to follow the rules on this one!

-- The water is safe to drink, however, we used our reusable Lifestraw bottle that comes with a very strong filter (strong enough you can drink from a lake).
+- The water is safe to drink, however, we used our reusable Lifestraw bottle that comes with a very strong filter (strong enough that you can drink from a lake).
 You can check out my Lifestraw bottle here!

 - If you have more than 4 days in Athens, also consider taking a guided day trip or a Northwest Road trip in Greece.

-Where to Stay in Athens
+Where to Stay in Athens, Greece

 4 Days in Athens Itinerary Review

 Looks so beautiful here!
-I guess you can still enjoy it even if you’re not that into history :) Great pics too!
+I guess you can still enjoy it even if you’re not that into history 🙂 Great pics too!

 You make me want to go back to Athens!
 I visited a few years ago but I would love to go back!
 I love to visit historical places like this!